 Next, scroll down to the end of the page.
 You will find “people also search for” and “related too.”

 Google wants you to succeed and tells you exactly what people are searching for.

 You need to spend a few minutes researching.

 Writing Your Pillar Page

-The last step is to write your pillar page and write more detailed posts to link to your pillar page.
+The last step is to write your pillar page and more detailed posts to link to your pillar page.